Raglan, New Zealand: History

 The Ngāti Māhanga iwi occupied the area around Raglan in the late 18th century.
 There are at least 81 archaeological sites in the area, mainly near the coast.
 Limited radiocarbon dating puts the earliest sites at about 1400AD.
 The Māori people named the site Whāingaroa ("the long pursuit").
 One tradition says that Tainui priest, Rakataura, crossed Whāingaroa on his way to Kāwhia.
 Another says it was among the places the early Te Arawa explorer, Kahumatamomoe, with his nephew Īhenga, visited on their expedition from Maketū.

 The first Europeans to settle in the area, the Rev James and Mary Wallis, Wesleyan missionaries, were embraced and welcomed by local Māori in 1835.
-European settlement, including large scale conversion of land to pasture, began in the mid-1850s after a large sale of land by Chief Wiremu Neera Te Awaitaia.
+European settlement, including large scale conversion of land to pasture, began in the mid-1850s after Chief Wiremu Neera Te Awaitaia sold 25,091 acre, extending from Raglan to Te Uku, to the Crown for £400 in 1851.
+However, £58 may still be owing, as investigation by the Waitangi Tribunal showed "no evidence as to how or whether" a claim by Wi Neera's son was resolved.

 The name "Raglan", adopted in 1858, honours Fitzroy Somerset, 1st Lord Raglan (1788–1855), who had commanded the British forces in the Crimean War of 1853–1856.

 The Raglan economy initially featured flax and timber exports, followed by farming which remains the mainstay of the area.

 Raglan's first coach link to Hamilton began in 1880 and a telegraph wire was put up beside the road in 1884.
 In 1904 Raglan was linked to Hamilton telephone exchange.
 Mains electricity came in 1935 and a sewage scheme in 1977.

 Tourism and the arts are significant contributors to the current economy.
 Raglan and District Museum/ Te Whare Taonga o Whāingaroa contains historic artefacts and archives from the region.
 A new museum building was built in 2011.
 Additionally, the Raglan and District Museum's online collection can be accessed here.